 Kimi K2.7 Code Review: Moonshot AI’s 1T Open-Weight Coding Model

 Moonshot AI released Kimi K2.7 Code on June 12, 2026, and it is one of the largest open-weight coding models you can download right now.
 It packs 1 trillion total parameters, activates 32 billion of them per token, runs a 256K-token context window, and ships with open weights on Hugging Face under a Modified MIT license.
-The headline pitch is efficiency, with Moonshot claiming the model uses about 30% fewer reasoning tokens than the previous K2.6 while scoring higher on its coding tests.
-This is a coding-first, agentic model, built to plan, edit files, run tools, and debug across many steps rather than to chat.
-That focus matters, because the […]
+It is also part of a wave of Chinese coding models making headlines this month, alongside ByteDance’s Seed 2.1 Pro, which just ranked #8 on Code Arena: Frontend.
+The headline pitch is efficiency, with Moonshot claiming the model uses about 30% fewer reasoning tokens than the previous K2.6 while scoring higher on its coding […]

 Rio 3.5 Open Just Beat Qwen 3.7 thumbnail featuring a futuristic neon Rio de Janeiro skyline, Christ the Redeemer, Sugarloaf Mountain, and a glowing AI chip integrated into the city.